What You Should Know Before You Make Your First Candle

 TEST, TEST, TEST...And Test Some More!

 A common mistake that many beginners make is mass producing their candles BEFORE they do a test burn.
-Sometimes you can follow all the steps, and measure everything perfectly, your candle looks great but then find out your candles don’t burn properly.
-Sometimes you can have an awesome cold throw but no hot throw.
+Sometimes, you can follow all the steps, measure everything perfectly, and your candle looks great, but then find out your candles don’t burn properly.
+Sometimes, you can have an awesome cold throw but no hot throw.
 Maybe your wicks don’t burn hot enough for your candle, or maybe even too hot.
 Really, the list of things that can happen goes on and on.
 The best practice is to test burn each type of candle you make.
-Adding a new fragrance, a new wick, trying a new jar, a new dye, etc. each component can affect the way your candle burns.
+Adding a new fragrance, a new wick, trying a new jar, a new dye, etc. each component can affect how your candle burns.

 A good rule of thumb is to burn your candle for one hour for every inch it is wide.
 So, if you have a candle that is 3 inches in diameter, you should burn your candle for at least 3 hours to make sure it gives you a good scent throw, a proper melt pool, and doesn’t cause your wick to smoke.